cahoots-org/cahoots-monorepo/docs/bug_analysis_protocol.md

-# AI Dev Team Bug Analysis Protocol
+# Cahoots Bug Analysis Protocol

 ## System Architecture
 This is a distributed microservices system using Redis for communication with: